What NOT to Include in Your Job Application

 Anyone collecting data has a huge responsibility to you and we don't want too much of it.
 Really, we don't.

-GDPR is giving you greater control over your data, quite rightly.
+The not-so-new GDPR legislation is giving you greater control over your data, quite rightly.
 Take responsibility for that data and how it is used.